mhaddy/FeedGoo/README.md

 # FeedGoo
-Raspberry Pi-powered cat feeder written in python
+Raspberry Pi-powered cat feeder written in Python.
+Cron scheduled to operate a servo that turns a wheel in a cereal dispenser (the kind you find in hotels) and deposits food down a pipe into a bowl.

 # Contact
 Ryan Matthews<br />